 There are a wide variety of degree programs in the business field.
 A few of the more prominent specializations include accounting and finance, business support and assistant services, hospitality management, sales and marketing, human resources and management.

 The Master's of Business Administration degree (MBA) is a popular advanced degree for individuals who want to further their business education or students from other academic backgrounds who want to gain skills in management or other business specialties.
-Popular areas of specialization within the MBA mirrored those at the bachelor's degree level.
+Areas of specialization within the MBA typically mirror those at the bachelor's degree level.

 The advantages of earning a business degree online